-A bill enabling cannabis telemedicine passed the New Jersey Assembly Health Committee would allow patients to have a doctor’s appointment by telephone or video conference to secure a medical marijuana prescription.
+A bill enabling NJ cannabis telemedicine passed the Assembly Health Committee.
+It would allow patients to have a doctor’s appointment by telephone or video conference to secure a medical marijuana prescription.

 Telemedicine means doctor’s appointments can be conducted over the phone or by video conference (like VeeKast – learn how it works here).

 It was sponsored by Assemblywomen Pamela Lampitt (D-Camden, Burlington) and Joann Downey (D-Monmouth).
 The telemedicine bill passed 10-2 with one absentation.
 Assemblywoman Nancy Munoz (R-Union) joined the Democrats in voting for the bill.

 This will be especially helpful for disabled patients.
 However, those who aren’t disabled need to visit the doctor in-person to receive their NJ medical marijuana prescription.